 This gluten-free bundt cake is super moist and full of vanilla flavor.
 A little sour cream makes this a rich pound cake-like dessert.
 The recipe mixes up on one bowl and can easily be made dairy-free too.

-Check out more of my vanilla cake recipes including my gluten-free vanilla cake, gluten-free vanilla mug cake, vanilla snack cake, vanilla pound cake and vanilla almond flour cake which is completely grain-free!
+If you love lemon desserts, be sure to try my dreamy good gluten-free lemon bundt cake with a 3 minute lemon glaze.
+Check out more of my vanilla cake recipes including my gluten-free vanilla cake, vanilla snack cake, and gluten-free vanilla pound cake and which is completely grain-free!

 Gluten-Free Flour Blend – King Arthur Gluten-Free Measure for Measure is my go to flour for gluten-free baking.
 It works reliably in almost all of my recipes and is easily found in most grocery stores.
 It is also certified gluten-free and contains xanthan gum so no need for any extra binder ingredients.
 Be sure to check out more of my gluten-free recipes with King Arthur Flour.

 Pamela’s All Purpose Artisan Blend is similar to King Arthur and works well in this recipe.
 Cup4Cup is another good gluten-free flour blend that works well in many recipes.
 I don’t test with it because it contains milk powder and I am mostly dairy-free.
 These two flours are also certified gluten-free and contain binders.

 Regardless of which flour blend you use, if you use one that does not contain xanthan gum, guar gum or inulin, add 1 teaspoon xanthan gum to the recipe.

 This cake gets a healthy one tablespoon of vanilla.
 I prefer to use vanilla powder for baking and I especially love that it is alcohol-free.
 Cooks Vanilla Powder is my favorite brand.
 Vanilla extract or vanilla bean paste will work as well.